Augustcode99/python-assignments/README.md

 # python-assignments
-this depository is for saving python assignments I have done and will continue to do througout my bootcamp training.
+I will be adding some python assignments to this repository every now and then.